Information for Prospective Students

 For all Economics classes, the primary instructor will be a Cornell faculty member or a visiting faculty member (i.e., a professor from another institution who is visiting for a semester or more).
 In addition, many Economics classes also employ teaching assistants (TAs), who might conduct discussion sections and/or grade homework and exams.

 Introductory Economics courses tend to be rather large, with lectures that average 400-450 students, and discussion sections that average 25-30 students.

 Core methodology classes (Micro, Macro, Statistics, and Econometrics) have lectures that average 60-90 students and discussion sections that average 30-45 students.

 Advanced economics electives vary in size, with many having 30-60 students, some having 60-90 students, and a few run well over 100 students.

 Some electives are capped at 25 students to allow our majors to experience smaller classes.

 Is Econ the Right Major for Me?

 If you are a high school senior considering Cornell, or a prospective transfer from another college or university, take a look at the pages concerning our Economics major, course offerings, and opportunities for research to get an idea of what our undergraduate program can offer you.

-To provide a sense of what our majors do immediately after commencement, we conducted a survey in early May.
+To provide a sense of what our majors do immediately after commencement, we conducted a survey in late April.

 Of the students attending graduate school, some of the degrees they will pursue include: